sonofmammon/python-fundamentals/HackerRank/String-Manipulation/Special String Again.md

 A  _special substring_  is any substring of a string which meets one of those criteria.
 Given a string, determine how many special substrings can be formed from it.
-For example, given the string , we have the following special substrings:  .
+For example, given the string `s = mnonpoo`, we have the following special substrings:
+`{m, n, o, n, o, p, o, o, non, ono, opo, oo}`.

 **Function Description**